Unique kinetic sculpture by Beeple on show through 2023 at Crystal Bridges

 Rodríguez assures visitors that "HUMAN ONE" is accessible to all ages and all levels of art expertise, "whether it's appreciating the variety of landscapes depicted or how the artist has used technology to create a new artform out of some that guests will already know in different ways.
 We're thrilled to present this to our public and can't wait to welcome everyone to experience 'HUMAN ONE' with us."

-There is no charge to view the sculpture, which will be located in the Contemporary Gallery through January 2024.
+There is no charge to view the sculpture, which will be in the Contemporary Gallery through Jan.
+22.